 St. James R-I School District is currently finishing a large renovation project to the high school.
 A secondary gym was converted to an auditorium.
 A practice gym was added on to an open courtyard.
 The old part of the school was gutted, renovated, and brought up to accessibility and safety standards.
 During construction a structural issue was found in the existing building's roof, that was added on to the current project.
 The school district also completed the construction of a preschool addition to the elementary school which was completed prior to the start of the 2020-2021 school year.
+The school district is interested in adding a FEMA certified tornado saferoom in the near future, if adequate resources can be garnered.

 Newburg R-II School District is planning updates to the roof of the vo-ag building, as well as lighting heat and air, all of which are in a hazard area.
+The school district is interested in adding a FEMA certified tornado saferoom in the near future, if adequate resources can be garnered.

 Phelps County R-III School District does not anticipate a new building or major renovation project in the near future.
+This school district has a FEMA certified tornado saferoom.